 Once you have your kitchen finished, let me know in the comments below how the building process went.
 How easy was it to locate materials?
 Did the building process go smoothly?
 What do your kids think of their outside kitchen?
 Have you had a chance to play with them?
 What did you make to “eat?”

-Any other tips or suggestions that will help others who might be considering making a mud kitchen would be appreciated, too.
+Any other tips or suggestions that will help others who might like to make a mud kitchen would be appreciated, too.

 May you and your kids have many playful moments with your new kitchen!